-All Direct Student Loans are reported and disbursed within three days.
-When loan funds are disbursed if the student has other aid to cover their bill a refund check is sent directly to the student within 7 days of the start of semester.
+When loan funds are disbursed if the student has other aid to cover their bill a refund check is sent directly to the student.
 The Loan Disbursement process occurs weekly throughout the academic year.

 All scholarships are disbursed after the add/drop period.
 Funds are used to pay the students bill and for any excess funds a refund check is mailed to the student directly.